slamice/wri/hipsters/first-draft/ch12 - work almost fires, Marriage party, Renee moves out.md

 "I _didn't want_ to change Om.
 But I gave up a piece of myself to be here.
 I had no choice but, maybe it was a mistake."

+((I could tell the way he smashed his laptop that it also took a chunk out of him.))

 The rest of the day slogged.
 Two weeks later Michael was gone.

 ...

 That weekend Renee walked to a park for a wedding and towed me along.
 The bride to be worked with Renee briefly relabeling expired medicine.
 They had coffee a few times and she slipped in an invitation.
 We were familiar with everyone else going too, not all by name but barely by face.
 They were extras in parties either of us frequented.

 Saturday early winter weather nipped at us while afternoon traffic kept us company on our way there.
 As we began to we walk we began to enjoy our silence.
 Unfortunately halfway there she reached for my hand and held it firmly, as if anticipating a jailbreak.

 The ceremony took place in a small park by swings and bocce fields but just far enough to avoid interrupting a game.
 There were enough picnic tables for the thirty or so of us.
 The food waited patiently under plastic, but the people were already antsy at the half an hour late laggers.

 We could see a few of the elders wore suits but most knew better.
 Renee's ladybug skirt leggings bunched at her knees.
 I wore a casual button up with rolled up sleeves, but only because I forgot one of the buttons were missing.

 The bride's parents were fidgeting.
 Her mother's spidery brooch slowly ate at her black shirt jacket, but she didn't notice because her nose was pulled shamelessly so high up to the sky by a fish hook.
 She shook, smiling and distraught for her daughter.
 Her face and wrinkled forehead plush was on thick.
 Her father was just as decorated.
 He was too distracted counting the unmet expectations around him.
 I felt a kinship grow towards him throughout the day.

 	The modern couple bore exact resemblance to each other holistically.
 They met on a boat to Governors Island eight years ago.
 Their dreams together were spent in cafes, camping and back in her French hometown.
 She accentuated every mutilated English word and he drank them all in, a bit dripping into his beard.